 The Tyndale Bachelor of Education (BEd) is a 16-month, four-semester, full-time program, beginning in August of each year.
-Teacher Candidates will participate in a wide variety of educational activities three to five days per week.
+Teacher candidates will participate in a wide variety of educational activities three to five days per week.

-Teacher Candidates will have approximately 111 days of classroom observation, participation and practice teaching, divided into three distinct placements in three different educational settings.
-Each of the placements will be with OCT-certified teachers in schools which teach the Ontario curriculum, one in each of the divisions of the Teacher Candidate's approved track.
-Placements are typically arranged in eight publicly-funded School Boards in the Toronto, Peel, York and Durham regions.
+Teacher candidates will have approximately 110 days of classroom observation, participation and practice teaching, divided into three distinct placements in three different educational settings.
+Each of the placements will be with OCT-certified teachers in schools where the Ontario curriculum is taught, one in each of the divisions of the teacher candidate's approved track.
+Placements are typically arranged in nine publicly-funded School Boards in the Toronto, Peel, York, Halton, and Durham regions.